Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 feature name `cuda_version_lower_bound` and the version as a value.
 And since we expect variant providers to be developed largely independently, putting these features in namespaces makes it possible to organize them logically and avoid name collisions.
-Consider the following example.
+Consider the example in listing 1.

 <figure>